The Delicious Way You Can Force Internet Trolls To Eat Their Own Words

 "I just like the contrast of someone being ‘oh, I’m powerful and scary’ from far away I’m gonna be so mean," she told Pix11, "and then that mean thing showing up on a colorful, idiotically happy cake at their home or work, that delights me.”

 Now, you can be delighted by this, too.
-Unfortunately it's only in the U.S. for now, but if you're there on holiday - for around £30 you can go to the Troll Cakes' website and submit the comment and the address of the troll.
+For $35 you can go to the Troll Cakes' website and submit the comment and the address of the troll.
 Thek will then turn it into a cake and ship it off in a box that includes the hater's original comment.
 They ship anywhere in the U.S., but if you're sending to someone in New York City, you can sign up for next day in-person delivery.

 Thek promises that the comment may be terrible, but the cake is edible and delicious.
 Not to mention, pretty.
 Just look at all those colorful sprinkles.
 The words "You Donkey Witch" never looked so delightful.